What are the aims of this leaflet?

 Is atopic eczema hereditary?

-Atopic eczema can affect any part of the skin, including the face, but the areas that are most commonly affected are the creases of the joints at the elbows and knees, as well as the wrists and neck (called a flexural pattern).
-Other common appearances of atopic eczema include coin-sized areas of inflammation on the limbs (a discoid pattern), and numerous small bumps that coincide with the hair follicles (a follicular pattern).
+Atopic eczema can appear anywhere on the body, including the face.
+Most commonly it appears on the creases of the joints at the elbows, knees, wrists and neck (known as a flexural pattern).
+It can also appear as coin-sized areas of inflammation (a discoid pattern), or as many small bumps around the hair follicles (a follicular pattern).

 How is atopic eczema diagnosed?